pablomesenn/Caso-3-Diseno-de-Software/README.md

 	- Be communicated to stakeholders at least 72 hours in advance.
 	- Include health verification steps and after the execution to ensure service continuity.

-- The system must include Snowflake’s automatic multi-cluster archi**tecture to ensure high** availability and fault isolation for queries and pipelines and real time monitoring and alerting to trigger failover **workflows.
+- The system must include Snowflake’s automatic multi-cluster architecture to ensure high availability and fault isolation for queries and pipelines and real time monitoring and alerting to trigger failover workflows.

-### Secur**ity
+### Security

 - All data in transit and at rest must be enceypted using AES-256.
-All APIs must enforce -TLS 1.3 for secure communications.
+All APIs must enforce TLS 1.3 for secure communications.

-- All components must comply with OWASP Top 10 security principle- s.
+- All components must comply with OWASP Top 10 security principles.

-- Implementation of Role-Based Access Control (RBAC) and Row-Leve- l Security (RLS).
+- Implementation of Role-Based Access Control (RBAC) and Row-Level Security (RLS).

-- The platform shall implement a three-party key management syste- m in which cryptographic keys are generated using a threshold-based mechanism, distributed securely across independent custodians, and allow for revocation or delegation in compliance with national security standards.
+- The platform shall implement a three-party key management system in which cryptographic keys are generated using a threshold-based mechanism, distributed securely across independent custodians, and allow for revocation or delegation in compliance with national security standards.

-### Usab
+### Usability
-## Monitoring and Observability

-AWS CloudWatch:

-Metrics for Lambdas, API Gateway, and S3 events.

-Logs with real-time alerts for errors, latencies, and anomalies.

-Prometheus + Grafana (optional):

-Dashboards for resource utilization, response times, user activity.

-Alerting for thresholds and error rates. lity

 - Screen reader support, keyboard navigation, and contrast options must be available to ensure compliance with inclusive design principles.